rails/rails/guides/source/association_basics.md

 ### Avoiding Name Collisions

 You are not free to use just any name for your associations.
-Because creating an association adds a method with that name to the model, it is a bad idea to give an association a name that is already used for an instance method of `ActiveRecord::Base`.
+Because creating an association adds a method with that name to the model, it is a bad idea to give an association a name that is already used for an instance method of `ApplicationRecord`.
 The association method would override the base method and break things.
 For instance, `attributes` or `connection` are bad names for associations.

 ### Updating the Schema